 Chuseok (추석) is one of Korea’s most important holidays and was originally established to celebrate the new harvest.
 It falls around September/October, the time when the fruits of labour in the fields are harvested, and...

+Last updated on June 2024.
 Hanbok (한복) is the traditional Korean dress with ancient roots.
-The style belongs to the era of the Joseon dynasty at the end of the 1300s, but some researchers claim that it is of Mongolian...
+The style belongs to the era of the Joseon dynasty at the end of the 1300s, but some researchers claim...

 Children’s Day is celebrated every year on the 5th of May in Korea.
 As the name suggests, it is a holiday dedicated to the little ones and is a national holiday (휴일, hyuil), when schools...

-Anyone who approaches Korean culture will sooner or later find themselves talking about one topic in particular: mandatory military service.
-Why is it that young people who have just graduated from high school in South...
+Anyone who approaches Korean culture will sooner or later find themselves talking about one topic in particular: mandatory military service in South Korea.
+Why is it that young people who have just graduated from high...

 One of the latest K-dramas to be released, Squid Game (오징어 게임), has quickly become very popular all over the world and there’s not a single person who hasn’t heard of it.
 It’s a survival...